bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 BEM is an abbreviation of three entities: a **Block**, an **Element** and a **Modifier**.

 BEM is a [methodology](https://bem.info/method/) of web projects development, that allows you to divide an interface into logically independent blocks.
-At the same time BEM contains specific tools for the typical web developers' tasks automatization.
+At the same time BEM contains specific tools for the typical web developers tasks automatization.
 And finally BEM gives us opportunity to create libraries of web-components for fast and efficient web-development.

 ## Starting with a new project repository